VirtusLab/besom/README.md

 > Besom **does NOT depend on Pulumi Java SDK**, it is a completely separate implementation.

 ## Tips
-- Whenever you use Besom outside the `Pulumi.run` block, pass [`Context`](https://virtuslab.github.io/besom/docs/context) with `(using besom.Context)`
 - Resources are initialized lazily.
-To make them appear in your physical infrastructure make sure their evaluation is triggered directly or transitively from the main for-comprehension block of your Pulumi program.
+To make them appear in your physical infrastructure make sure their evaluation is triggered directly or transitively (by referencing them or resources that depend on them) by including them in the final `Stack` structure of your program.
 - Use whatever Scala concepts you are familiar with, infrastructure as code in Besom is still a Scala program, so you have the full potential of the language to work with.
 - Pay attention to the types.
 You will be instantiating case classes to pass parameters, note their package of origin.
+- Some Pulumi functions that allow you to access the metadata of the current stack require access to the `Context`.
+`Context` is available as a given (implicitly) in the `Pulumi.run` block, but you can also require it explicitly in any of your functions with `(using Context)`.

 ## Requirements